flyway/flywaydb.org/documentation/database/oracle.md

 ### Site Profiles (`glogin.sql`) & User Profiles (`login.sql`)

-This feature allows you to set up your SQL * Plus environment to use the same settings with each session.
+This feature allows you to set up your SQL\*Plus environment to use the same settings with each session.
 It allows you to execute statements before every script run, and is typically used to configure the session in a consistent manner by calling SQL*Plus commands such as `SET FEEDBACK` and `SET DEFINE`.

-Flyway will look for `login.sql` in all the valid migration locations, and load it if present. `glogin.sql` will be loaded from $ORACLE_HOME/sqlplus/admin/glogin.sql in UNIX, and ORACLE_HOME\sqlplus\admin\glogin.sql.
+Flyway will look for `login.sql` in all the valid migration locations, and load it if present. `glogin.sql` will be loaded from `$ORACLE_HOME/sqlplus/admin/glogin.sql` in UNIX, and `ORACLE_HOME\sqlplus\admin\glogin.sql` otherwise.

 Profiles are only loaded when [`oracle.sqlplus`](/documentation/configuration/parameters/oracleSqlPlus) is enabled.

 ### Output

-When `SET SERVEROUTPUT ON` is invoked output produced by `DBMS_OUTPUT.PUT_LINE` will be shown in the console.
+When `SET SERVEROUTPUT ON` is invoked, output produced by `DBMS_OUTPUT.PUT_LINE` will be shown in the console.

 ### Variable substitution